wsharp07/stargate/README.md

 **API**

-If you're using Azure storage you will need to create an environment variable with your Connection String.
+If you're using Azure storage you will need to create an environment variable `stargate:azureStorageAccount` with your Connection String.

-`stargate:azureStorageAccount` : _Connection string from Azure_

 ```
 TIP: You can find your connection string from the "Access keys" menu option for your storage account